 Open Access and data sharing practices are revolutionizing scientific communication.
 Before the term Open Science was coined for political purposes, interest in the scientometric community on these two topics already existed.
 This website includes my contributions to these two topics.

-This preprint provides a full overview of our work on the development of indicators of Open Access at the institutional level by linking data from Web of Science, Unpaywall and the Leiden Ranking.
-The most interesting feature is the analysis on what we are really labelling behind the different OA types: gold, green, bronze and hybrid, as well as differences by field and country.
+This paper provides a full overview of our work on the development of indicators of Open Access at the institutional level by linking data from Web of Science, Unpaywall and the Leiden Ranking.
+The most interesting feature is the analysis on what we are really labeling behind the different OA types: gold, green, bronze and hybrid, as well as differences by field and country.

 Open Access indicators for universities worldwide